walterhpearce/crates-spider/README.md

 Spiders all crates from crates.io into a working directory.

+## Quick Start

+- Download all crates in parallel

+`cargo run -- --workdir workdir spider`

+Optional Argument: `--only-most-recent` for only the latest revision of a crate.

+- Extract all downloaded crates

+`cargo run -- --workdir workdir extract`

+## Future Work
+- Sync mirror instead of forced redownload
+- Parallelization settings for load reduction
+- Download and extraction workdir layout configuration

 ## [Code of Conduct][code-of-conduct]

 The Rust Foundation has adopted a Code of Conduct that we expect project